brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - S -

 ### Sample
 **Definition:**
 In cybersecurity, a sample refers to a specimen of malicious code or suspicious file collected for analysis.
 Studying samples helps in understanding malware behavior and developing countermeasures.

 **Example Usage:**
 The analyst examined the malware sample to identify its origin and potential impact on the network.

+### Sandbox
+**Definition:**
+A sandbox is a security mechanism used to run untrusted or suspicious code in an isolated environment to observe its behavior safely.

+**Example Usage:**
+The malware was detonated in a sandbox to study its behavior.

 ### Shadow Web
 **Definition:**